cloudpilot-emu/cloudpilot-emu.github.io/README.md

  * [CloudpilotEmu preview](/app-preview)

    This is the preview of the next CloudpilotEmu release.
+On the iOS native app you you can switch between the preview and stable versions by opening the "Settings" app, selecting "CloudpilotEmu" and toggling "Use preview version".

  * [CloudpilotEmu embedded preview](/embedded-preview)